This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Safe Handling Techniques

-- Use gentle touch and support your snake’s body with both hands.
+- Provide gentle touch, ensuring you support your snake with both hands.

 Avoiding Handling After Feeding

-After a meal, give your snake 2-3 days to digest before handling.
+After feeding your snake, give it 2-3 days to digest before handling.

 Supervised Playtime and Exploration